marcusmcb/Group-Project-3/README.md

 * npm i redux
 * npm i redux-thunk

-* you will also need to insert the following line in your client folder's package.json file (can be placed anywhere):
+#### You will also need to insert the following line in your client folder's package.json file (can be placed anywhere):

 "proxy": "http://localhost:5000"